What is a Digital Reporter? Explained.

 When it comes to the future of digital reporting, we can expect demand, advances in technology, and preference to all play a role in the continued growth.
 Look forward to:

-Increased Adoption to Help Meet Demand Among Nationwide Stenographer Shortage
+Increased Adoption to Help Meet Demand Nationwide

 Increased Capabilities Due to Advancements in Artificial Intelligence